 While there, he will conduct 35 experiments, ranging from research in food and agriculture, medical tests, the effect of microgravity on plastic degradation, to experiments with transient luminous events and more.
 The shipment is set to last 8 to 10 days.

-As part of the project, a unique mission center raki has been built in the offices Check Point Software in Tel Aviv.
-This will include a hereeyethe control from which scientists, artists and educators can monitor its activities Eytan Stibbe and will be allowed to make the necessary changes to the experiments in real time, while having a direct dialogue with the control room.
+As part of the project, a unique mission center raki has been built in the offices Check Point in Tel Aviv.
+This will include a control room from which scientists, artists and educators can monitor its activities.
+Eytan Stibbe and will be allowed to make the necessary changes to the experiments in real time, while having a direct dialogue with the control room.
 ISS in the United States .

-"In recent years, civilian companies have spent billions of dollars trying to create an 'easy' path in space, which has created new technologies, but in turn, new challenges to cyber security," he said.
-Oded Vanunu,, Head of Product Vulnerabilities Research in Check Point Software Technologies.
+"In recent years, civilian companies have spent billions dollars trying to create an 'easy' path to space, which created new technologies, but in turn, new challenges for cyber security," said Oded Vanunu,, Head of Product Vulnerabilities Research in Check Point Software Technologies.

 "With a huge volume of communication and data between spacecraft and Earth, every phase of the mission raki must be protected.
 "We are proud to ensure this vital communication between the space station and our own control center on Earth."

-The mission will allow Israeli entrepreneurs and researchers to promote innovative ideas and offer them a rare opportunity to test their businesses in a unique environment studys, thereby contributing to the international and Israeli research industry.
+The mission will allow Israeli businessmen and researchers to promote innovative ideas and offer them a rare opportunity to test their businesses in a unique study environment, thus contributing to the international and Israeli research industry.

 The center is divided into five groups, each representing a different aspect of the mission: